College of Law

 Profile

 Dr. Colton Fehr joined the Faculty of Law at the University of Saskatchewan in a tenure-track position January 1, 2024.
 He was previously an Assistant Professor at the Faculty of Law at Thompson Rivers University and the School of Criminology at Simon Fraser University.
 Before embarking on an academic career, Dr. Fehr worked as a law clerk at the Provincial Court of Saskatchewan and as a Crown prosecutor for Saskatchewan Justice.
 His teaching and research interests fall broadly into the areas of criminal law, criminal procedure, evidence, and constitutional law.
-Dr. Fehr is currently a research affiliate with the Centre for Constitutional Studies and is an editor on several Canadian law journals, including being a member of the Criminal Law Quarterly’s editorial board.
-His scholarship has appeared in numerous academic journals and he is the author of two books: Constitutionalizing Criminal Law and Judging Sex Work: Bedford and the Attenuation of Rights.
+Dr. Fehr has served as an editor on several Canadian law journals and is currently an editor for both the Criminal Law Quarterly and the Manitoba Law Journal.
+Dr. Fehr has written more than 50 academic articles and is the author of four books: Constitutionalizing Criminal Law; Judging Sex Work: Bedford and the Attenuation of Rights; Rethinking Homicide: The Constitutional Case for Reform and Cruel and Unusual: Section 12 of the Canadian Charter of Rights and Freedoms.

 Courses taught